AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

         return float(pmet)

-.. note:: The function also checks results for errors reported
+.. note:: The function also checks the results for errors reported
     by AnyBody and raises a :py:exc:`ValueError` exception if that happens.
     There could be ways of handle error without failing but it is important to handle model failures, otherwise they may go unnoticed or mess with the